bonorico/gcipdr/README.md

 # Package Description (from DESCRIPTION file)

-The proposed Gaussian Copula technique reconstructs (unavailable) original IPD from simple IPD summaries only (IPD empirical marginal moments and correlation matrix).
-Ultimate focus is recovery of original IPD inferences from the reconstructed IPD.
-This methods can be useful there where original raw data (IPD), and inferences associated to it, are not available but primarily sought: it is assumed only simple distributional IPD summaries can be recovered as analysis' input data only.
-Applications are envisioned in fields like Statistical Disclosure Control, Distributed Computing (within infrastructures like DataShield -- see https://cran.datashield.org/), and, provided the required above IPD summaries can be retrieved, Research Synthesis (like meta-analysis) and Reproduction.
+The proposed Gaussian Copula technique generates (unavailable) IPD from simple IPD summaries (like empirical marginal moments and correlation matrix).
+Ultimate focus is recovery of IPD inferences from the generated data.
+Applications are envisioned in fields like Statistical Disclosure Control, Distributed Computing (within infrastructures like DataShield -- see https://cran.datashield.org/), and, provided the required IPD summaries can be retrieved, Research Synthesis (ideally like meta-analysis) and Reproduction.

 # Further Details